 The reduction of risk of breast cancer-related lymphedema thanks to physiotherapy ***

-By mechanically mobilizing the skin, the endermothérapie® technique always post-operative effects by reducing secondary edema and inflammation in order to limit the appearance of adherences.
+By mechanically mobilizing the tissue, the medical endermologie® technique always post-operative effects by reducing secondary edema and inflammation in order to limit the appearance of adherences.
 Moreover, the different treatment heads stimulate the microcirculation and activate collagen and elastin production to facilitate scarring, minimize pain, and restore mobility.

 HUBER® gradually exercises your joints and muscles to not only relieve tensions, but also to recover strength and flexibility.
 It restores the patient’s range of motion and gives her back the normal use of her arms.
 She will soon recover mobility of the shoulder and perform everyday tasks.
 Thereafter, this exercise allows to return to physical activity that is highly recommended to minimize the risk of future problems.